andrezeitz/muscle-gym-milestone-1/README.md

 ## Structure of the website

 The website is made so it should be easy for anyone to use the website on any devices.
-There should not be any differens on the user experience to use desktop, mobile or tablet on the website.
+There should not be any different on the user experience to use desktop, mobile or tablet on the website.

 ## Wireframes
-I used website wireframe.cc to creat a wireframe.
+I used website wireframe.cc to create a wireframe.

 ### Desktop
 ![1-Homepage](https://user-images.githubusercontent.com/85236391/121511290-c3d45400-c9e8-11eb-8fab-9b2b1e3bd588.png)